 Response BIT Question YES NO NA Explain answer as needed.
-G1 DC a.
-If your application is hosted on a dedicated environment within the State's infrastructure, are all costs for your software licenses in addition to third-party software (i.e. MS-SQL,

-1 MS Office, and Oracle) included in your cost proposal? b.
-If so, will you provide copies of the licenses with a line-item list of their proposed costs before 63 DOC they are finalized?
-G2 POC Explain the software licensing model.
-G3 DC Is on-site assistance available?
-If so, what is the DEV POC charge?
-G4 DEV a.
-Will you provide customization of the system if G4 POC a.
-Will you provide customization of the system if required by the State of South Dakota?
-FOC b.
+G1 G2 DC POC a.
+If your application is hosted on a dedicated environment within the State's infrastructure, are all costs for your software licenses in addition to third-party software (i.e. MS-SQL, MS Office, and Oracle) included in your cost proposal? b.
+If so, will you provide copies of the licenses with a line-item list of their proposed costs before they are finalized?
+Explain the software licensing model.
+G3 DC DEV POC Is on-site assistance available?
+If so, what is the charge?
+G4 DEV POC a.
+Will you provide customization of the system if required by the State of South Dakota?b.
 If yes, are there any additional costs for the customization?
-G5 POC Explain the basis on which pricing could change for 03 100 the State based on your licensing model.
+G5 POC Explain the basis on which pricing could change for the State based on your licensing model.
 G6 POC Contractually, how many years price lock will you offer the State as part of your response?
 Also, as part of your response, how many additional years are you offering to limit price increases and by what percent?
 G7 POC Will the State acquire the data at contract conclusion?
 G8 POC Will the State's data be used for any other purposes other than South Dakota's usage?
 G9 DC Has your company ever filed for Bankruptcy under U.S. Code Chapter 11?
 If so, please provide dates for each filing and describe the outcome.
-G10 DC Has civil legal action ever been filed against your company for delivering or failing to correct G11 DC defective software?
+G10 DC Has civil legal action ever been filed against your company for delivering or failing to correct defective software?
 Explain.
-GII DC Please summarize your company's history of ownership, acquisitions, and mergers (both those performed by your company and those to which your company was subjected).
+G11 DC Please summarize your company's history of ownership, acquisitions, and mergers (both those performed by your company and those to which your company was subjected).
 G12 DC Will you provide on-site support 24x7 to resolve security incidents?
 If not, what are your responsibilities in a security incident?
 G13 DEV What training programs, if any, are available or provided through the supplier for the software?
 Do you offer certification programs for software integrators?
-Do you offer training materials, books, computer-based training, online educational forums, or sponsor conferences related to the software?
-G14 DC Are help desk or support center personnel internal TEL company resources or are these services outsourced to third parties?
-Where are these G15 DC resources located?
-912 DC Are any of the services you plan to use located offshore (examples include data hosting, data processing, help desk, and transcription services)?
-G16 DC Is the controlling share (51%+) of your company 310 owned by one or more non-U.S. entities?
-G17 DC What are your customer confidentiality policies?
-J-, How are they enforced?
-G18 DC Will this application now or possibly in the future POC share PHI with other entities on other networks, be

-Х sold to another party or be accessed by anyone outside the US?
-G19 DC If the product is hosted at the State, will there be a request to include an application to monitor license compliance?
-G20 DC Is telephone assistance available for both POC installation and use?
-If yes, are there any additional charges?
-G21 DC What do you see as the most important security TEL threats your industry faces?
+Do you offer training materials, books, computer-based training, online

+educational forums, or sponsor conferences

+related to the software?

+G14 DC Are help desk or support center personnel

+TEL internal company resources or are these

+services outsourced to third parties?
+Where

+are these resources located?

+G15 DC Are any of the professional services you plan to

+provide located outside the United States (e.g.,

+help desk or transcription services)?

+G16 DC Is the controlling share (51%+) of your company

+owned by one or more non-U.S. entities?

+G17 DC What are your customer confidentiality

+policies?
+How are they enforced?

+G18 DC Will this application now or possibly in the

+POC future share PHI with other entities on other

+х networks, be sold to another party, or be

+accessed by anyone outside the US?

+G19 DC If the product is hosted at the State, will there

+be a request to include an application to

+monitor license compliance?

+G20 DC Is telephone assistance available for both

+POC installation and use?
+If yes, are there any

+additional charges?

+G21 DC What do you see as the most important security

+TEL threats your industry faces?